Clicking the link below will bring you to the website that I use to shop for Medicare Advantage and Prescription Drug Plans.

 You can join, switch, or drop a Medicare drug plan or a Medicare Advantage Plan with drug coverage during these times:

 The late enrollment penalty is an amount that’s permanently added to your Medicare drug coverage (Part D) premium.
-You may owe a late enrollment penalty if at any time after your Initial Enrollment Period is over, there’s a period of 63 or more days in a row when you don’t have Medicare drug coverage or other creditable prescription drug coverage.
-You’ll generally have to pay the penalty for as long as you have Medicare drug coverage.Note: If you get Extra Help, you don’t pay a late enrollment penalty.
+You may have to pay a late enrollment penalty if you enroll at any time after your Initial Enrollment Period is over and there’s a period of 63 or more days in a row when you don’t have

-3 ways to avoid paying a penalty:
+There are 3 ways to avoid paying a penalty:

-1. Enroll in Medicare drug coverage (Part D) when you’re first eligible.Even if you don’t take drugs now, you should consider joining a separate Medicare drug plan or a Medicare Advantage Plan with drug coverage to avoid a penalty.
-You may be able to find a plan that meets your needs with little to no monthly premiums.
-See pages 5–9 to learn more about your choices.
+1. Get Medicare drug coverage (Part D) when you’re first eligible for it.
+Even if you don’t take drugs now, you should consider joining a separate Medicare drug plan or a Medicare Advantage Plan with drug coverage to avoid a penalty.
+You may be able to find a plan that meets your needs with little to

 Creditable prescription drug coverage could include drug coverage from a current or former employer or union, TRICARE, Indian Health Service, the Department of Veterans Affairs, or individual health insurance coverage.
-Your plan must tell you each year if your non-Medicare drug coverage is creditable coverage.
-If you go 63 days or more in a row without Medicare drug coverage or other creditable prescription drug coverage, you may have to pay a penalty if you sign up for Medicare drug coverage later.
+Your plan must tell you each year if your non-Medicare drug coverage is creditable

-If you don't tell your Medicare Plan about your previous creditable prescription drug coverage, you may have a penalty for as long as you have Medicare Coverage.
+3. Keep records showing when you had other creditable prescription drug coverage, and tell your plan when they ask about it.
+If you don’t tell your plan about your previous creditable prescription drug coverage, you may have to pay a penalty for as long as you have Medicare drug coverage.

-(Source: 2022 Medicare and You Handbook Pages 79,80,83)
+(Source: 2025 Medicare and You Handbook Pages 79,-84)

 Clicking the link below will bring you to the website that I use to shop for Medicare Advantage and Prescription Drug Plans.